LaurentHrt/fitview-back/README.md

-# Project 9 - Front-end Dashboard
+# [OC] Projet 12 - Développez un tableau de bord d'analytics avec React

+# Backend

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.